See also: Where to Stay in Austin

 Live Your Fairytale at the Hamilton Pool

-Hamilton pool preserve is a natural pool which is fit for any fairytale story due to its location of being surrounded by large limestone slabs and a waterfall flowing from a half-dome-like structure that covers the collection.
+Hamilton Pool Preserve is a natural pool that is fit for any fairytale story due to its location being surrounded by large limestone slabs and a waterfall flowing from a half-dome-like structure that covers the collection.

 Visit an Ancient Cave at Longhorn Caverns

 Longhorn Cavern State Park’s main attraction is an underground cave-like cave-like structure created thousands of years ago due to a river's dissolving and cutting action.